GENERAL EDUCATION COURSES

 Category I: Physical and Life Sciences

-PATH 201 Integrated Pathophysiology and Pharmacology (4) (includes lab)
+PATH 201 Integrated Pathophysiology and Pharmacology w/Lab (5 credits) (includes lab)

 This course focuses on the pathophysiologic and pharmacologic bases for alterations in health across the lifespan.
 Theories of disease causation will be explored with specific understanding of drug mechanism of actions, expected effects, side effects, adverse effects, contraindications, drug interactions, and professional nursing responsibilities in drug administration.
-Drug-related metabolism, expected cellular responses for special populations and groups will also be explored.
-Acquired, immune, infectious, carcinogenic, genetic, and biochemical alterations in health in selected body systems will be presented with an emphasis on etiology, cellular and systemic pathophysiologic responses and clinical manifestations.
+Integrates online simulation and lab with supply kits for this course and future related courses which are provided to complement your learning.

-HLTH 201 Advanced Health Assessment (4) (includes lab)
+HLTH 201 Introductory Health Assessment w/Lab (5 credits)

-The Health Assessment course is designed to enhance students’ knowledge and skills in health promotion, the early detection of illness, and prevention of disease.
-The course provides the relevant content and skills necessary to perform a comprehensive physical assessment of patients throughout the lifespan.
+The Health Assessment course is designed to establish foundations of students’ knowledge and skills in health promotion, the early detection of illness, and prevention of disease.
+The course provides the relevant content and skills necessary to perform a physical assessment of patients throughout the lifespan.
 Students are engaged in these processes through interviewing, history taking, and demonstrating an advanced-level physical examination.
 Dominant models, theories, and perspectives related to evidence-based wellness practices and health education strategies also are included in this challenging course.
+Integrates online simulation and lab with supply kits for this course and future related courses which are provided to complement your learning.

 Applied Microbiology introduces general concepts, methods, and applications of microbiology from a health sciences perspective.
 Students will examine the structure and function of microorganisms, including the roles that they play in causing major diseases.
 The course also explores immunological, pathological, and epidemiological factors associated with disease.
-To assist students in developing an applied, patient-focused understanding of microbiology, this course is complimented by several lab experiments that allow students to: practice aseptic techniques, grow bacteria and fungi, identify characteristics of bacteria and yeast based on biochemical and environmental tests, and determine antibiotic susceptibility.
+Integrates online simulation and lab with supply kits for this course and future related courses which are provided to complement your learning.

 Category II: Social Sciences